 On this day, the Flag of the United States should be displayed at half-staff in honor of those Peace Officers.

-In 2015 128 law enforcement officers died in the line of duty and in 2014 136.
-Officer Down Memorial page, list these officers that sacrificed in the line of duty. https://www.odmp.org/search/year?year=2014
+In 2015, 128 law enforcement officers died in the line of duty, while 136 died in 2014.
+The Officer Down Memorial page, list these officers that sacrificed in the line of duty.

-Public Law 87-726, amended by Public Law 103-322, authorizes the President to issue appropriate proclamations and directs that the Flag of the United States be flown at half-staff on May 15th.
-These laws and the related Presidential proclamations invite the governments of the States and communities and the people of the United States to observe this day with appropriate ceremonies and activities.
-The calendar week during which May 15th occurs is designated as Police Week in recognition of the service given by the men and women who stand guard in our midst to protect us through the enforcement of our laws.
+Public Law 87-726, amended by Public Law 103-322, authorizes the President to issue appropriate proclamations and also directs that the Flag of the United States be flown at half-staff on May 15th.
+State and local governments and the people of the United States are invited to observe this day with appropriate ceremonies.
+The week during which May 15th occurs is known as Police Week in recognition of their service.
+Those who stand guard in our midst to protect us through the enforcement of our laws.